 For those who prefer not to do a pelagic the nearby historic site of Port Arthur serves as an excellent alternative.
 This site was once home for hundreds of beleaguered convicts and the excellent displays and well-preserved buildings bring the site to life.
 We will enjoy several rewarding hours exploring the grounds taking in not just the history but the variety of birds (and a mammal or two!) that inhabit this vast historic site.
 After a rewarding day on the peninsular we will make our way back to Hobart arriving in the early evening.
-Accommodation: en suite Hobart Hotel.
+Accommodation: The Old Woolstore Hotel, Hobart

 Depending on our timing and conditions we may opt to start our day in reserves around Hobart or alternatively venture directly down to Bruny Island.

 Today we have a full day to explore Bruny and the variety of habitats found on the island; from coastal beaches, where there is a possibility of finding Hooded Plover, Australian Pied and Sooty Oystercatchers, to rainforest areas where we will search for the endemic Scrubtit and Tasmanian Thornbill.
 We will also make an effort this day to find all the remaining Tasmanian endemics with Strong-billed Honeyeater, Dusky Robin and Forty-spotted Pardalote likely highlights.
-Most of these can be seen at the Inala Private Reserve, Dr Tonia Cochran’s privately owned 500 acre sanctuary on south Bruny Island.
-If we are fortunate we may encounter the striking white morph Grey Goshawk that is regularly seen on the Inala Reserve.
+Most of these can be seen at the Inala Private Reserve, Dr Tonia Cochran’s privately owned 500-acre sanctuary on south Bruny Island.
+If we are fortunate, we may encounter the striking white morph Grey Goshawk that is regularly seen on the Inala Reserve.
 We will also take the time to enjoy some interesting flora, including Tasmanian endemic species and relics from the ancient Gondwanan Supercontinent.
-Tonight we will enjoy another night trip for the chance to see a range of Tasmania’s nocturnal marsupials (including Eastern Quoll and “normal” as well as white morph Red-necked Wallaby and Brush-tailed Possums) as well as searching for Tawny Frogmouth and Morepork (formerly Southern Boobook).
-Accommodation: Cottage style on Bruny Island.
+Tonight, we will enjoy another night trip for the chance to see a range of Tasmania’s nocturnal marsupials (including Eastern Quoll and “normal” as well as white morph Red-necked Wallaby and Brush-tailed Possums) as well as searching for Tawny Frogmouth and Morepork (formerly Southern Boobook).
+Accommodation: Explorers Cottages, Bruny Island.

 This morning we will depart Bruny early for Mount Field National Park.
 This is an excellent area to experience a range of habitats, from fern gullies with waterfalls to alpine heathland to cool temperate rainforest boasting some of the tallest Eucalyptus in Australia, some of which are well over 80 meters in height.
-While in the area we will enjoy a short walk around a high altitude lake fringed with fascinating sub alpine flora and it is here that we have a chance of seeing the bizarre looking Platypus, the other species of Australian monotreme.
+While in the area we will enjoy a short walk around a high-altitude lake fringed with fascinating sub alpine flora and it is here that we have a chance of seeing the bizarre looking Platypus, the other species of Australian monotreme.
 In the late afternoon we will make our way out of the park to a nearby settlement where we will overnight.
-Accommodation: Bed and breakfast near Mount Field.
+Accommodation: Curringa Farm, Hamilton

 This morning we will leave the Mt Field area and travel towards Cradle Mountain National Park.
-While this will mainly be a day of travel we will enjoy some lovely scenery and stop en route to bird and stretch our legs.
+While this will mainly be a day of travel, we will enjoy some lovely scenery and stop en route to bird and stretch our legs.
 There will also be an option to visit a Wildlife Sanctuary where some of Tasmania’s rarer mammal species can be seen.
 We will arrive at our accommodation near the National Park in the late afternoon.
 This accommodation has been chosen as it offers a chance of seeing one of Australia’s most threatened and charismatic mammals in the wild and at close range.
 Having become increasingly rare this is one of the only places left where one has a reasonable chance of seeing Tasmanian Devils.
-Here the owner places meat down for the devils at dusk and, with any luck, they will come in to feed after dark.
-Spotted-tailed Quolls also come to the verandas to feed.
-This is an excellent opportunity to view and photograph these elusive creatures.
-Accommodation: Cabin style near Cradle Mountain.
+Both Tasmanian Devils and Spotted-tailed Quolls are regularly seen on the verandas here providing an excellent opportunity to view and photograph these elusive creatures.
+Accommodation: Mountain Valley Wilderness Lodge, Cradle Mountain

 Today we have a full day to explore Cradle Mountain.
 This is a good area to search for Tasmania’s endemic bird species like the retiring Scrubtit, Black Currawong and Tasmanian Thornbill.
-In addition to the great birding we will enjoy some of the interesting plants found here.
-Notable are ancient rainforest species and Gondwana relics such as Pencil and King Billy Pines, Myrtle and the famous Fagus (Nothofagus gunnii) which is Tasmania’s only deciduous tree.
-This is also a good area to view Common Wombat and if we are fortunate we may see Platypus.
-If time permits we will visit the replica of “Waldheim”, the home of the Austrian Gustav Weindorfer, whose love of the area inspired the establishment of the national park.
-Tonight we have another chance to see Tasmanian Devil.
-Accommodation: Cabin style near Cradle Mountain.
+In addition to the great birding, we will enjoy some of the interesting plants found here, including ancient rainforest species and Gondwana relics such as Pencil and King Billy Pines, Myrtle and the famous Fagus (Nothofagus gunnii) which is Tasmania’s only deciduous tree.
+This is also a good area to view Common Wombat and if we are fortunate, we may see Platypus.
+If time permits, we will visit the replica of “Waldheim”, the home of the Austrian Gustav Weindorfer, whose love of the area inspired the establishment of the national park.
+Tonight, we have another chance to see Tasmanian Devil.
+Accommodation: Mountain Valley Wilderness Lodge, Cradle Mountain

-We depart the Cradle Mountain area after breakfast this morning and travel towards Tasmania’s northern coastline.
+We depart the Cradle Mountain area after breakfasting this morning and travel towards Tasmania’s northern coastline.
 En route we will stop at some additional places where Platypus are seen on a regular basis as well as visiting Narawntapu National Park.
 The park boasts some impressive marsupial lawns (well grazed areas frequented by marsupials) that hold some of the highest densities of Common Wombat, Tasmanian Pademelon and Red-necked Wallaby in Tasmania and is often referred to as the “Serengeti of Tasmania”.
 Eastern Grey (Forester) Kangaroos can usually be seen feeding during the late afternoon.
 After dinner there will be another optional night tour to search for Southern Brown Bandicoot and Long-nosed Potoroo.
-Accommodation: B & B near the National Park.
+Accommodation: Hawley House, Port Sorell

 Today will be a relaxing day with options to enjoy the lovely coastal walks from our accommodation or to head to Narawntapu National Park again.
-Accommodation: B & B near the National Park.
+Accommodation: Hawley House, Port Sorell

 If time permits we will visit some wetlands en route where there is a chance to view a number of wetland species including Purple Swamphen, Australian Shelduck, Black-fronted Dotterel and the retiring Little Grassbird.
 We travel to Launceston after breakfast where we will transfer to our flight home, landing in the UK on Day 27, Thursday 18 December 2025.